 - 1. This Foreshore and Water Development Permit is issued subject to compliance with all the Bylaws of the Regional District applicable thereto, except as specifically varied or supplemented by this Permit. - 2.
-This Permit applies only to the lands described below, located in Electoral Area C (Eagle Bay): - Lot 1, Section 4, Township 23, Range 9, West of the 6th Meridian, Kamloops Division Yale District, Plan 43738 (PID: 016-441-605), which property is more particularly shown outlined in bold on the map attached hereto as Schedule A. - 3.
-This Permit is issued pursuant to Section 12.2 of the "Electoral Area C Official Community Plan Bylaw No. 725, as amended," for the protection of the natural environment, its ecosystems and biological diversity for Foreshore and Water areas in regard to the placement of one floating dock and two existing private mooring buoys on the portion of Shuswap Lake immediately adjacent to the property as more particularly shown on the site plan attached hereto as Schedule B. - 4.
+This Permit applies only to the lands described below, located in Electoral Area C:

+Lot A, Section 12, Township 21, Range 10, West of the 6th Meridian, Kamloops Division Yale District, Plan 4927, except part lying east of the line drawn parallel to and perpendicularly distant 60 feet west from the easterly boundary of said lot (PID: 010-422-170), which property is more particularly shown outlined in bold on the Location Map attached hereto as Schedule A.

+- 3. This Permit is issued pursuant to Section 12.2 of the "Electoral Area C Official Community Plan Bylaw No. 725," for the protection of the natural environment, its ecosystems and biological diversity for Foreshore and Water areas in regard to the one existing floating dock, one existing private mooring buoy, and the relocation of one existing private mooring buoy on the portion of Shuswap Lake immediately adjacent to the waterfront property as more particularly shown on the site plan attached hereto as Schedule B. - 4.
 The Foreshore Residential 1 (FR1) zone of Lakes Zoning Bylaw No. 900 is hereby varied as follows: - a.
-Section 4.4.2(b) maximum total upward facing surface area of a floating dock from 24 m2 (258.33 ft2) to 27.87 m2 (300 ft2); and, maximum width of a floating dock from 3.0 m (9.84 ft) to 3.048 m (10 ft).
+Section 4.4.2 (c) minimum setback of a private mooring buoy, from 5 m to 0 m, from the east side parcel boundary of that waterfront parcel projected onto the foreshore and water.

-Only for the new dock as shown on Schedule B.
+Only for the locations of the two private mooring buoys (1 and 2b) as shown on Schedule B.

-- 5. An amendment to the Permit will be required if development is not in substantial compliance with this Permit - 6.
-This permit is issued subject to the clear display of "DP725-137" on at least two opposite sides of the dock (e.g. both the land and the lake sides), and on the two existing private mooring buoys.

-- 7. It is understood and agreed that the Regional District has made no representation, covenants, warranties, guarantees, promises or agreement (verbal or otherwise) with the developers other than those in the permit. - 8.
+- 5. An amendment to the Permit will be required if development is not in substantial compliance with this Permit. - 6.
+This Permit is issued subject to the clear display of "DP 725-156" on at least two opposite sides of the floating dock (e.g. both the land and the lake sides), and on the two private mooring buoys. - 7.
+It is understood and agreed that the Regional District has made no representation, covenants, warranties, guarantees, promises or agreement (verbal or otherwise) with the developers other than those in the Permit. - 8.
 This Permit shall inure to the benefit of and be binding upon the parties hereto and their respective heirs, executors, administrators, successors and assigns. - 9.
 This Permit is NOT a building permit.

-AUTHORIZED AND ISSUED BY the Columbia Shuswap Regional District Board on the 19th day of April, 2018.
+AUTHORIZED AND ISSUED BY the Columbia Shuswap Regional District Board on the 15th day of November, 2018.